What does the Bible say about Generosity? 5 Powerful Bible Verses

 Do we sacrifice our TIME in order to invest and serve others?
 The Bible says that your life is like a mist or fog.
 It goes by quickly and once you spend it, it is gone.

-This one can be hard if you are not careful.
+Being intentional with our time can be hard if we are not careful.
 It is easy to get swept up in “busyness” instead of reflecting on what God is directing you to do.

-It’s always a good time to demonstrate generosity to others but you have to intentionally look for opportunities.
-Giving your time to help others solidifies your relationships and helps you stay on purpose.
+It’s always a good time to demonstrate generosity to others but we have to look for opportunities.
+Giving our time to help others solidifies relationships and helps us stay on purpose.

 “How do you know what your life will be like tomorrow?
 Your life is like the morning fog it’s here a little while, then it’s gone.
 What you ought to say is, “If the Lord wants us to, we will live and do this or that.”